Wanderlust With A Latin Tinge

 Love Is All

 Margie Perez’s most recent album, Love Is All, was named one of Offbeat Magazine’s 50 Favorite CDs of 2017.
 The nine tracks embody the versatility that is Perez’s signature style, covering the range of pop, funk, jazz and salsa.
 You can find many of the songs you’ve heard on this program, and even a tribute to the “Devil’s lettuce.”
 Where’s Kermit Ruffins when you need him?

 Can We Eat Yet?

-Margie Perez’s songs can cover a lot moods – celebrative, contemplative, sexy, wistful… and even “hangry” (That’s hungry + angry, and no fun for anybody).
-Here’s a number that some fans call her “Alanis Morissette” moment… but be warned, there’s some strong language at 6:53, after the song ends.
+Margie Perez’s songs can cover a lot moods – celebrative, contemplative, sexy, wistful… and even “hangry” (that’s hungry + angry, and no fun for anybody).
+Here’s a number that some fans call her “Alanis Morissette” moment.
+(Be warned, there’s some strong language at 6:53, after the song ends.)